Humans are visual-oriented beings.

 No matter how you slice it, humans don’t just want visuals – they need them.

 The average person can get distracted (or bored) within a few seconds.
-That’s doesn’t give you much time to grab someone’s attention.
-So make sure you capture their attention the right way – and fast!
+That doesn’t give you much time to grab someone’s attention.

 But don’t stop there.

 Ensure you publish and share useful content for your audience that is valuable and beneficial to them.
 Otherwise, you’re going to lose them.

 5. Visuals Are More Memorable